jprotich/Image_Clustering_Meanshift_Algorithm/README.md

 # Image Clustering Using Mean shift Algorithm

 Takes image as input and applies Mean shift algorithm which clusters pixels by color.
-Outputs information about processing time as well as a plot of pixels reprsented as data points in a 3-dimensional space as well as a comparison of original image vs. clustered image.
+Outputs information about processing time as well as a plot of pixels represented as data points in a 3-dimensional space as well as a comparison of original image vs. clustered image.

 # <sub>Sample Results</sub>
 Image Clustering of Brain Scan: